PCA and PSPC Close Out in the Bahamas: European Players Take the Glory

 PSPC created a truly international field with over a thousand players from every corner of the world showing up to test their skills and play for a chance at the massive first-place prize.

 European players dominated the late stage, with Belarusian Aliaksandr Shylko eventually walking away with the most coveted trophy and just over $3.1 million in prize money.

 He defeated German Max Menzel in heads-up play following a 3-way ICM deal that also included Brazilian player Philipe Pinto.
 The two cashed out $2.8 and $2.5 million for their super-deep runs.

 The PSPC will remain a painful memory for Argentinian pro Nacho Barbero, who had a commanding lead going into the final table but ended up busting fourth for $1.55 million, still the biggest tournament score of his career.

 With PSPC being put to bed, action in the brilliant new PCA/PSPC venue of Baha Mar was done, giving everyone who was involved plenty of great memories to take back home.

-All that remains now is to wait for the announcement of the next PokerStars festival in the Caribbean and new opportunities to win a Platinum Pass and play for the ultimate poker dream.
+All that remains now is to wait for the announcement of the next PokerStars festival in the Caribbean and new opportunities to win the ultimate poker bonus Platinum Pass and play for the ultimate poker dream.